 Best for ages: 10-18

 What to do: Rent a car and head for the crater!
 After hiking around La Soufriere Volcano’s hot springs, let the kids throw mud at each other in a mud bath.
 (You can relax in the mineral waters beneath a waterfall.)
-Of course, you can’t visit St. Lucia without spending time on the water.
-Joys Adventure Excursion & Coastal Cruises has a highly coveted 5-star TripAdvisor rating and offers kids the chance to swim at Lover’s Rock as seen in Disney’s "Pirates of the Caribbean."
+Joys Adventure Excursion & Coastal Cruises has a 5-star TripAdvisor rating; kids can swim at Lover’s Rock as seen in Disney’s "Pirates of the Caribbean."

-Where to stay: Not many hotels can boast their own marina, but Marigot Bay Resort and Marina isn’t like most hotels.
-It also has a kid’s activity program, and a seven-night stay comes with four hours of free babysitting!
-At the other end of the price spectrum, Harmony Suites ranks pretty high with families who appreciate the boutique atmosphere with big hotel amenities like on-site dining.
+Where to stay: Marigot Bay Resort and Marina has a kid’s activity program, and a seven-night stay comes with four hours of free babysitting!
+Harmony Suites ranks high for its boutique atmosphere and on-site dining.

 More info: StLucia.org

 21. San Diego Zoo